Infineon/aurix_webassembly_aot/README.md

 * Denormal floating point are not supported.
 Denormal floating point are not supported by Aurix FPU
 * No module linking.
   * Limited support for calling host function (only for demo purpose)
+* Presently the generated code calls functions in libm and the core library.

 # License